 Timely Access to Services for Manitobans with Disabilities and their Families

-- Some families with adult children with intellectual disabilities are waiting up to ten years, and sometimes even longer, to access residential services.
+- Families with adult children with intellectual disabilities are often forced to wait more than ten years for access to residential services.

 Ensuring responsive and inclusive access to these services and service systems is good public policy.
 It’s also Manitoba’s obligation under the Article 26 of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).